📊 Creator Revenue Calculator

 How many $5 Substack subscribers do I need to match one $50 subscriber?

 You need exactly 10 subscribers at $5 to equal one subscriber paying $50 per month.
-However, the math shifts when you factor in Substack's 10% fee plus Stripe payment processing.
-A single $50 subscriber nets roughly $44, meaning you'd need about 10–11 subscribers at $5 to truly break even.
-Diversifying your price tiers often produces more stable revenue than chasing a small number of high-ticket subscribers.
+But the math shifts when you add Substack's 10% fee plus Stripe payment processing.
+A single $50 subscriber nets roughly $44.
+That means you need about 10-11 subscribers at $5 to truly break even.
+Offering different price tiers often creates more stable revenue than chasing a small number of high-paying subscribers.

 What percentage does Substack take from paid subscriptions?

-Substack takes 10% of your subscription revenue, plus Stripe charges an additional 2.9% plus $0.30 per transaction.
-On a $5 subscription, you realistically keep around $4.05 after fees.
-This means your effective hourly rate from writing depends heavily on volume.
-Many creators underestimate these cuts when projecting income, so always model net revenue rather than gross subscription totals when planning your Substack growth strategy.
+Substack takes 10% of your subscription revenue.
+Stripe also charges an additional 2.9% plus $0.30 per transaction.
+On a $5 subscription, you keep around $4.05 after fees.
+Many creators underestimate these cuts when projecting income.
+Always model net revenue, not gross totals, when planning your Substack growth strategy.

 Is it better to have fewer high-paying Substack subscribers or many low-paying ones?

-Fewer high-paying subscribers can generate equal revenue with less audience management, but they create fragile income.
-Losing one $50 subscriber hurts proportionally more than losing one $5 subscriber.
-A broad base of $5 subscribers distributes churn risk and signals stronger community engagement, which attracts sponsorships.
-Most successful creators aim for volume at lower price points first, then introduce premium tiers once trust and content consistency are established.
+Fewer high-paying subscribers can bring in equal revenue with less work.
+But they also create fragile income.
+Losing one $50 subscriber hurts more than losing one $5 subscriber.
+A large base of $5 subscribers spreads out churn risk and shows strong community engagement.
+That can attract sponsorships.
+Most successful creators build volume at lower price points first, then add premium tiers once they have trust and consistent content.

 How does Substack income compare to YouTube CPM revenue?

-Substack subscription income is generally more predictable than YouTube CPM revenue, which fluctuates seasonally and by niche.
-A typical YouTube CPM ranges from $2 to $15 per 1,000 views, meaning you need hundreds of thousands of views monthly to match even modest Substack subscription income.
-For creators with smaller but highly engaged audiences, Substack's direct payment model often outperforms ad-dependent platforms like YouTube, especially in B2B, finance, or professional writing niches.
+Substack subscription income is generally more predictable than YouTube CPM revenue.
+YouTube CPM fluctuates by season and niche.
+A typical YouTube CPM ranges from $2 to $15 per 1,000 views.
+That means you need hundreds of thousands of views each month to match even modest Substack income.
+For creators with smaller but highly engaged audiences, Substack's direct payment model often beats ad-based platforms like YouTube.
+This is especially true in B2B, finance, or professional writing niches.

 How many paid Substack subscribers does it realistically take to replace a side income of $1,000 per month?

 You need roughly 270 paid subscribers at $5 per month to clear $1,000 after Substack and Stripe fees.
 At $10 per month, that drops to about 135 subscribers.
-These numbers assume standard fee structures and no additional revenue streams.
-Most creators combine subscriptions with sponsorships or Patreon to hit income targets faster.
-Reaching 270 engaged paying subscribers typically requires a free list of 2,000 to 5,000 readers, depending on your conversion rate.
+These numbers assume standard fee structures and no other income streams.
+Many creators combine subscriptions with sponsorships or Patreon to hit income targets faster.
+Reaching 270 engaged paying subscribers usually requires a free list of 2,000 to 5,000 readers, depending on your conversion rate.